frederico-klein/gummi_leftbase_template/README.md

 The simple setup we planned it to have all joint and link definitions for the base in the "gummi_description_base.urdf.xacro" (as well as "gummi_description_ee.urdf.xacro" containing the joints and links for the end effector only) and the file "gummi_description.urdf.xacro" would just call both and include them.

-To change this to a new setup, simple either write by hand, or generate it from a solidworks model the URDF file as usual and place the joints and links from gripper up to the left_elbow joint (inclusive) in the end-effector xacro file and the remainder joints and links, that is, from base to left_elbow (exclusive) in the base urdf xacro file
+To change this to a new setup, simple either write by hand, or generate it from a solidworks model the URDF file as usual and place the joints and links from gripper up to the elbow joint (inclusive) in the end-effector xacro file and the remainder joints and links, that is, from base to elbow (exclusive) in the base urdf xacro file

 TO DO:
  - finish separating yaml files